 If you suspect lead poisoning, do a blood test.
 Levels of more than 5 mcg/dL are unsafe for children.
 If it reaches 45 mcg/dL, medication is required.

 Children love fire, matchsticks and automatic gas lighters.
-Therefore keep matchboxes and gas lighters away from their reach, high up on kitchen shelves.
+To make your homes child-safe, keep matchboxes and gas lighters away from their reach, high up on kitchen shelves.
 If children accidently start a fire, they are in great danger since they don’t know how to douse it.
 If your child’s clothing is on fire, smother the flames by rolling her in a heavy counterpane or blanket.

 Adults choke on fish and chicken bones, but children are more likely to choke on non-food items such as whistles, clips and small plastic parts of toys.